weecology/DeepForest/docs/getting_started.md

 YELL_xml = get_data("2019_YELL_2_541000_4977000_image_crop.xml")
 ```

+For more complete examples of DeepForest applications, see the DeepForest demo [repo](https://github.com/weecology/DeepForest_demos/).

 ## Prediction

 DeepForest allows convenient prediction of new data based on the prebuilt model or a [custom trained](getting_started.html#Training) model.
 There are three ways to format data for prediction.